maximillianus/orami-scraper/README.md

 ## Application Details

 ### Flow
-The scraper will first scrape the product categories' links and save it in `results/urls.json`.
-It will then scrape individual product information by looping through the urls and save them in `results/products.json` or `results/products.csv` whichever format you like.
+The scraper will first scrape the product categories' links and save it in `orami/results/urls.json`.
+It will then scrape individual product information by looping through the urls and save them in `orami/results/products.json` or `orami/results/products.csv` whichever format you like.

+Sample results are also available `orami/results/`

 ### Output Format
 Scrapy has a native CSV Exporter however I don't use it since it produces unordered columns in the result.
 There are ways to modify scrapy to work around this but it is much simpler to create my own `json-to-csv` converter in `utils/jsontocsv.py` to do the format conversion.

 ### Settings
 In order to be more polite to the website, I have set up throttling to the crawler.
 This includes increasing delay between downloads and lowering number of concurrent requests.
 You can adjust these settings if you want a faster crawling but it is recommended to keep it at reasonable rate to avoid stress on the website.

+### Unit Test
+Run the unit test from the project directory ie. `orami-scraper/orami`.

+Run it using: `python3 -m unittest orami.tests.test_orami_spider`

 ### Other Notes
 - skipped on linting but you can use `black` or `flake8` if you wish to have it